 Patties.
 Pasties.
 Whatever you insist on calling these savory hand pies is of little consequence.
 It’s the taste that talks to us.

 Think you don’t like broccoli rabe?
 Think again.
 We defy you to try this butter-blasted kin to broccoli and not be converted.

-Remember those wee rounds of shrink-wrapped smoked cheese from holidays past?
-Now banish them forever.
+Remember those wee rounds of shrink-wrapped smoked Cheddar from holidays past?
+Banish the memory forever.